Minimally-invasive functional nasal surgery treats chronic symptoms of nasal congestion and sinusitis

 Many patients with chronic nasal congestion also snore.
 While repairing the problems that cause congestion may relieve snoring, it may not as snoring can also be related to other unrelated issues.
 Dr. Minton will be able to evaluate these during your initial consultation.

 How much downtime can I expect after functional nasal surgery?

 Patients can usually return to work and normal activities a week after surgery.

 The patient doesn’t feel anything during the functional nasal surgery.
 Post surgery, patients can experience discomfort such as aching in the nasal cavity and stuffiness, but this tends to resolve in about a week.
 Dr. Minton can prescribe medicine to help ease any discomfort.

 HAVE MORE QUESTIONS?

-Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss functional endoscopic nasal surgery in greater detail during a consultation at our Savannah Facial Plastic Surgery offices in Savannah or Pooler.
+Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss functional endoscopic nasal surgery in greater detail during a consultation at our Savannah Facial Plastic Surgery office in Savannah.
 Arrange your consultation by contacting us today.